Engineering-Career-Expo/30Doc-guidelines/submission_guidelines.md

 - If you are to implement the design, it will be added to the task description.
 - A guide to hosting with GitHub

+## Game Development
+An acceptable submission is a GitHub link.

+### How to Submit:
+- Upload a link to your GitHub page
+- You can update an existing project and resend the link, we would track the commit history

 ## Python Track
 An acceptable submission is a repl.it link containing the program, preferably in the main.py file on the site.